-Jennie Dito, a local ceramic enthusiast, founded the studio in 2011.
+Jennie Dito, a local ceramic enthusiast, founded MVPS in 2011 and Wheelhouse in 2016.
 She wanted to offer a creative service for the community.
 Inspired by the therapeutic properties of working in clay – she opened the studio to share this creative process that can slow you down.
 She is making ceramics accessible to all and building an artist community in the heart of Tam Junction.

-Come check out our studio, located inside the gates of California Native Plant Nursery, enjoy the beautiful surrounding garden.
-Sign up for a class, relax, enjoy the beautiful surround and garden and have fun with a new creative outlet!
+Find our studio inside the gates of California Native Plant Nursery, and enjoy the beautiful surrounding garden.
+Sign up for a class, relax, make friends, and enjoy a new creative outlet!

 Our lot is shared with three independent businesses including: Mill Valley Potter’s Studio, The Studio 4 Art, and CNL Native Plant Nursery.